jmcolyer/cordova-angular-base/README.md

 ==========================================================================

 The android project is ignored..you must run this to build the mobile app.
+Make sure that cordova dependencies such as "ant" are installed.

 cordova platform add android

 ==========================================================================
+DEPRECATED:  This is now included in the gradle build.
 This project is built with npm and bower.
 The dependencies aren't checked in.
 You'll need to pull them down.